 Follow the two days in Cinque Terre itinerary above.
 On the third day, return to your favorite village.
 If the weather is nice, spend the morning hiking to a nearby village before heading to one of the Cinque Terre beaches in the afternoon.
 Or you can simply wander the village, hang out in a cafe, drink wine, eat pizza or drink more wine.
 A three day itinerary in Cinque Terre (or longer) can be extremely relaxing, especially if you’re visiting after a few days in bigger Italian cities or it’s part of a long-term multi-international trip.
-This is because Cinque Terre doesn’t have any must-see attractions (like visiting the famous David in Florence or touring the historic sites of Rome).
+This is because Cinque Terre doesn’t have any must-see attractions (like the Eiffel Tower when traveling to Paris or La Sagrada Familia on a trip to Barcelona).

 Towns of Cinque Terre

 The furthest south and east, Riomaggiore is considered the first town in Cinque Terre.
 Charming and stunningly beautiful, this vibrant village has a hustle-and-bustle feel.
 Stop by the market for cheese/meat/olives/wine before heading down to the water to watch the sunset.
 No massage in the world can match that feeling of tranquility.

 While in town, pop into Tutti Fritti for its delicious fried seafood in a paper cone and Mama Mia for its focaccia bread – both Cinque Terre staples.

 There are plenty of cafes, trattorias and boutiques in town.
 There isn’t a sand beach, but that doesn’t stop visitors from laying out on the large stones (and cliff jumping into the ocean below).
 There are plenty of gelaterias in town.
 Every Cinque Terre itinerary should include eating gelato by the water!